Wang Yunmin

-Wang Yunmin (王运敏; born October 1955) is a Chinese engineer and formerly served as president of Sinosteel Ma'anshan Institute of Mining Research Co., Ltd..
+Wang Yunmin (王运敏; born October 1955) is a Chinese engineer and former president of Sinosteel Ma'anshan Institute of Mining Research Co., Ltd..

 Biography

 Wang was born in Dangshan County, Anhui, in October 1955.
 After the resumption of National College Entrance Examination, he enrolled at Jiangxi University of Science and Technology.
 After graduating in 1982, he was offered a position at Ma'anshan Mine Research Institute.